-A: In 2010, UWF opened its newest science building which houses the physics, computer science, engineering and mathematics programs.
+A: In 2010, UWF opened its newest science building which houses the physics, computer science, engineering and Mathematics programs.
 The programs in this building experienced a substantial growth at both the graduate and undergraduate level.
 In the 2009-10 academic year, UWF awarded 116 bachelor's degrees and 26 masters degrees in the four programs.
 In the 2013-14 academic year, we awarded 179 bachelor's degrees and 67 master's degrees in the same programs.
 The data shows an average of 9% growth per year in bachelor's degrees and 27% increase per year in master's degrees awarded.
 Using this as a model, we estimate that UWF could award as many as 120 additional bachelor's degrees and 40 additional master's degrees in the programs associated with building 58.
 The programs in the new science and engineering building needed about 4 years to achieve this level of increased degree production.

-Q: (Slide 6) Can you quantify the increase in research activity?

-A: For research activity, the College of Science, Engineering and Health has established four metrics to measure our research productivity - faculty/student publications, number of students participating in research, grant and contract award dollars, and student presentations at research conferences.
-For the programs involved in the building project, we have an established a goal of a 25% growth in four years for the metrics.

-Q: (Slide 6) Please quantify the reduction in time to degree or the methodology.
+- Q: (Slide 6) Can you quantify the increase in research activity?
+A: For research activity, the College of Science, Engineering and Health has established four metrics to measure our research productivity faculty/student publications, number of students participating in research, grant and contract award dollars, and student presentations at research conferences.
+For the programs involved in the building project, we have an established goal of 25% growth in four years for the metrics. - Q: (Slide 6) Please quantify the reduction in time to degree or the methodology.
 A: Courses offered by the department of chemistry and biology are required for many majors across the UWF campus, typically as lower division courses are required for the upper division majors courses.
 Both programs are over capacity in the freshmen level courses.
 Thus, many UWF students cannot enroll in the courses when needed, and it extends the needed time to complete their degree.
 As an example, all freshman nursing majors must take anatomy and physiology during their first year; the courses are required for acceptance into the limited access nursing program.
-If they miss the courses in their first year, then they must take an additional year to complete the course before they can apply to the program.
+If they miss the course before they can apply to the program.
 We estimate that roughly 10% of our students are experiencing this issue.
 The additional capacity with the building 58 annex will allow us to avoid this problem by adding more sections of these courses.